 What’s a cour, you might ask?
 For those unfamiliar with the lingo, a “cour” is a three-month block of TV broadcasting based on the physical seasons usually composed of 10 to 13 episodes.

-In this case, the Japanese TV broadcast is expected to air without interruption from April 2021 through March 2022.
+In this case, the Japanese TV broadcast is expected to air without major interruption from April 2021 through April 2022.
 As in, it’s not expected to be a split-cour anime, which is when a single anime season takes a break for multiple months before resuming.

 But how will Netflix U.S. release Shaman King 2021?